 If you see phrases on your statement such as “Less Discount Paid” or “Discount Paid” you are being assessed charges via daily discount.

 Another statement indicator of daily discount is batches being shown as gross and net.
 Statements will have a column indicating total sales (gross), and then they’ll have another column showing what was actually deposited (net).

-There's no right answer when choosing between daily and monthly discounting, but if you'd like to improve cash flow and make things easier for financial reconciliation, monthly discounting is the way to go.
+There’s no right answer when choosing between daily and monthly discounting.
+If you’d like to improve cash flow and simplify financial reconciliation, monthly discounting is the way to go.